swapnilmutthalkar/lugnitdgp-website-old/_posts/blog/2017-08-25-workshop-on-introduction-to-linux.md

 **GNOME**, **KDE**, **XFCE**, **Pantheon**, etc.

-Apart from the innumerable choices, the workshop talked about how Linux gives us power.
+Apart from the innumerable choices, the workshop talked about how Linux **gives us power**.
 What take us an eternity to install in Windows, can be done with in Linux by typing about four odd words in the ***terminal***.
 The workshop also gave the attendees a brief understanding of which *distro* would be right for them and well if one *distro* doesn’t sit right with them, they can